Counseling Degrees & Licenses in California

 University of San Diego – School of Leadership and Education Science

 The University of San Diego offers a traditional master of arts in two programs—clinical mental health counseling (CMHC) and school counseling (SC).
 Both programs are accredited by CACREP.
 The school also offers a COAMFTE-accredited master of arts program in marital and family therapy (MFT)—plus a certificate in international school counseling.
 All MA programs are for two years.
-Prior to 2019, the CMHC program was a three-year program.
 In order to complete the program within two years, students are expected to take four classes all year round.

 - Pupil Personnel Services (PPS), 60 units – Authorizes specializations in school counseling, school social work, school psychology, and school child welfare and attendance services.